Flying-Acorn/Soil-SDK-Unity/docs/advertisement/Integration.md

 ffmpeg -i input_video.mov -c:v libx264 -crf 25 -c:a aac -b:a 128k -movflags +faststart -fs 15000000 -y output_video_ad.mp4
 ```

+## Other Documentations

+See the [Services overview](../README.md#services) for information on other available modules.

 ## Usage

 ```csharp